wwarthen/RomWBW/Source/Doc/Hardware.md

 ZRC is derived from the ZoRC experiment.
 The basic notion is that large RAM and fast serial upload enable a diskless CP/M SBC.
 However, just in case that idea didn't work out, ZRC has an optional compact flash interface.
 The targeted software for ZRC is ROMWBW.

-ZRC is actually contains no ROM and 2MB of RAM.
-The first 512KB of RAM is loaded from disk and then handled like ROM.
+ZRC physically contains no ROM and 2MB of RAM.

+In the STD configuration the first 512KB of RAM is loaded with a ROM image from disk storage and then handled like ROM.
+Essentially, an area of the RAM is reserved to act as ROM.

 * Creator: Bill Shen
 * Retrobrew Wiki: [ZRC, Z80 RAM CPLD for ROMWBW](https://www.retrobrewcomputers.org/doku.php?id=builderpages:plasmo:zrc)